Second Tsang government

-The Second term of Donald Tsang as Chief Executive of Hong Kong, officially referred to as "The 3rd term Chief Executive of Hong Kong" relates to the period of governance of Hong Kong since the transfer of sovereignty of Hong Kong, between 1 July 2007 and 30 June 2012.
+The Second term of Donald Tsang as Chief Executive of Hong Kong, officially referred to as "The 3rd term Chief Executive of Hong Kong" relates to the period of governance of Hong Kong since the transfer of sovereignty over Hong Kong, between 1 July 2007 and 30 June 2012.
 Former civil-servant Donald Tsang was the Chief Executive throughout the duration.

 Election

 Donald Tsang won the landslide victory by winning 649 votes in the 800-member Election Committee against pro-democrat contender, Civic Party legislator Alan Leong.

 Cabinet

 Ministry

 The bureaux were reorganised and expanded by adding one new Development Bureau headed by Carrie Lam.

 Major change in the office was the Chief Secretary Henry Tang resigned from office in September 2011 in order to run in the 2012 Chief Executive election.
 The post was filled by the Secretary for Constitutional and Mainland Affairs Stephen Lam.